Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

 Thus, in this report we will explain and review the dispersive formalism for \pik and $\pi\pi\rightarrow K\bar K$, paying particular attention to our series of works \cite{Pelaez:2016tgi,Pelaez:2018qny,Pelaez:2020uiw}.
-Besides reviewing those results, we will complete the Roy-Steiner analysis applying it simultaneously to \pik and \pipikk, which so far had been analyzed considering the other one as fixed input.
+Besides reviewing those results, we will complete the Roy-Steiner analysis by applying it simultaneously to \pik and \pipikk, which so far had been analyzed considering the other one as a fixed input.
 Moreover, we will derive and use Roy-Steiner relations with various numbers of subtractions, which weight differently different energy regions, and we will use them to determine several threshold parameters.
-Finally, Forward Dispersion Relations will be used to constrain $\pi K$ amplitudes up to 1.7 GeV.
+Finally, forward dispersion relations will be used to constrain $\pi K$ amplitudes up to 1.7 GeV.
 This defines our main goal, which is to present here simple parameterizations of both \pik up to 1.8 GeV and \pipikk up to 2 GeV that describe the data, {\it and their uncertainties}, while simultaneously satisfying an ample set of dispersion relations covering different regions.
-To this result we will refer as our Constrained Fit to Data (CFD) in contrast to other Unconstrained Fits to Data (UFD) that we will also analyze here.
-Similar constrained parameterizations were obtained for $\pi\pi\rightarrow\pi\pi$ in a series of works \cite{GarciaMartin:2011cn,Kaminski:2006qe,Kaminski:2006yv,Pelaez:2004vs} by one of the authors together with the Madrid-Krakow group and they have become widely used both by theoretical and experimental studies.
-With the aim of providing the hadron community with similar results for \pik and \pipikk, this review will therefore deliver the most constrained set of \pik and \pipikk partial-wave parameterizations, together with accurate values of threshold and subthreshold parameters as well as a review of the rigorous determination of the \kap parameters and other heavier strange resonances.
+This result will be called Constrained Fit to Data (CFD) in contrast to other Unconstrained Fits to Data (UFD) that we will also analyze here.
+Similarly constrained parameterizations were obtained for $\pi\pi\rightarrow\pi\pi$ in a series of works \cite{GarciaMartin:2011cn,Kaminski:2006qe,Kaminski:2006yv,Pelaez:2004vs} by one of the authors together with the Madrid-Krakow group and they have become widely used both in theoretical and experimental studies.
+To provide the hadron community with similar results for \pik and \pipikk, this review will therefore deliver the most constrained set of \pik and \pipikk partial-wave parameterizations, together with accurate values of threshold and subthreshold parameters as well as a review of the rigorous determination of the \kap parameters and other heavier strange resonances.

-The simplicity of our parameterizations and their uncertainties is a goal we imposed on ourselves so that they are easy to implement in future works both in phenomenological or experimental studies, whose interest on \pik and \pipikk we detail in the next subsections.
+The simplicity of our parameterizations and their uncertainties is a goal we imposed on ourselves so that they are easy to implement in future works, either of phenomenological or experimental character, whose interest on \pik and \pipikk we detail in the next subsections.

-\subsubsection{\pik and \pipikk scattering for Final State Interactions.}
+\subsubsection{\pik and \pipikk scattering for final state interactions.}